hasura/graphql-engine/manual/tutorial/4-explore-hasura-cluster.rst

 The cluster configuration section will tell if there is a difference between the local and remote cluster configurations.

-The services section shows the custom and Hasura services running in your cluster along with their http endpoint.
+The microservices section shows the custom and Hasura microservices running in your cluster along with their http endpoint.

 Hasura Services
 ---------------

 auth
 ^^^^
-The auth service handles user authentication for your Hasura cluster.
+The auth microservice handles user authentication for your Hasura cluster.

 data
 ^^^^
-The data service on Hasura exposes an HTTP/JSON API over a PostgreSQL database.
+The data microservice on Hasura exposes an HTTP/JSON API over a PostgreSQL database.

 filestore
 ^^^^^^^^^
-The filestore service lets users upload and store files on the Hasura project and also download when required.
+The filestore microservice lets users upload and store files on the Hasura project and also download when required.

 gateway
 ^^^^^^^
-This service exposes your project to the outside world.
-It authenticates and redirects external requests to the appropriate service inside the cluster.
+This microservice exposes your project to the outside world.
+It authenticates and redirects external requests to the appropriate microservice inside the cluster.

 le-agent
 ^^^^^^^^